Shashwatsingh22/notion2confluence/README.md

- - At this I concerned about Paragraphs, Lists and Tables but in future you can able to transfer more than this.
+ - At this time I concerned about Paragraphs, Lists and Tables but in future you can able to transfer more than this.